Unfriending or Blocking Someone

 If you don't want someone to see your profile, add you as a friend or send you a message, you can block them.

-Note: If you unfriend someone, you'll be removed from that person's friends list as well.
+Note: If you unfriend someone, you'll also be removed from that person's friends list.
 If you want to be friends with this person again, you'll need to add them as a friend again.

 When you block someone they will no longer be able to do things such as tag you or see things you post on your timeline.

 When you block someone, they won't be able to:

 - See things you post on your profile

 - Tag you in posts, comments or photos

 - Start a conversation with you